niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 The command `ZipFile` from the `zipfile` library turns `obmc.zip` into a `zipfile` object that may be manipulated with the functions available in the `zipfile` library.
 The `read()` command from that same package reads one particular file from the `zip`.
 The `json` library provides functions for reading (loading) or producing (dumping) a JSON file.
 Reading is done with the function `load()`, which comes in two versions.
 Regular `json.load()` takes a filename as argument and will load a JSON file.
 In this case, however, the `read()` function from the `zipfile` library has produced a string (extracted from `obmc.zip`), and therefore we need the command `json.loads()`, which takes a string as its argument (here represented by the variable `st`).

 The variable `j` will now contain the entire `catalogue.json` object from the [OBMC][obmc] (Old Babylonian Model Contracts) project by Gabriella Spada.
 The variable `j` is a JSON object which we may treat as a Python dictionary.
-The value of the key `members` is itself a dictionary of dictionaries which may be transformed into a Pandas DataFrame for ease of viewing and manipulation.
+The `catalogue.json` has various keys, including `type`, `project`, `source`, `license`, `license-url`, `more-info`, `UTC-timestamp`, `members`, and `summaries`.
+The key `members` contains the actual catalog information.
+The value of the key `members` is itself a dictionary of dictionaries.
+Each of the keys in the top-level dictionary is a P, Q, or X-number (a text ID).
+The value of each of these keys is still another dictionary; each key in that dictionary is a field in the original catalog (`primary_publication`, `provenience`, `genre`, etc.).
+The dictionary of dictionaries under the key `members` may be transformed into a Pandas DataFrame for ease of viewing and manipulation.

 ``` python
 import pandas as pd